CTSRD-CHERI/arm-trusted-firmware/docs/getting_started/build-options.rst

    platform hook needs to be implemented.
 The value is passed as the last component of the option ``-fstack-protector-$ENABLE_STACK_PROTECTOR``.

+-  ``ENABLE_MORELLO_CAP`` : Boolean option to enable the Morello capability aware firmware.
+This option is supported only with LLVM CLANG toolchain and not with GCC toolchain.
+Capability awareness is currently enabled only in BL31 firmware and not in other firmware types of trusted firmware.

 -  ``ENCRYPT_BL31``: Binary flag to enable encryption of BL31 firmware.
 This flag depends on ``DECRYPTION_SUPPORT`` build flag which is marked as experimental.